ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-aws-gateway/filtering-apis-to-be-discovered-1.md

 tag.<tagName> == | != <tagValue>
 ```

-Sample to discover all APIs having a tag name API_TYPE that has ‘Finance’ in its value: `filter: tag.API_TYPE == Finance`
+Sample to discover all APIs having a tag name API_TYPE that has ‘Finance’ in its value: `AWS_FILTER=tag.API_TYPE == Finance`

-Sample to discover all APIs having a tag name API_TYPE that does not have ‘Finance’ in its value: `filter: tag.API_TYPE != Finance`
+Sample to discover all APIs having a tag name API_TYPE that does not have ‘Finance’ in its value: `AWS_FILTER=tag.API_TYPE != Finance`

 ## Filter based on partial value